assaultcube/AC/source/README.txt

 The AssaultCube source code is mainly based on the cube game/engine and uses the same license (z-lib like).
-See README_CUBEENGINE.txt In addition AssaultCube contains code from pCube (Cube pro mod) and Sauerbraten (Cube successor).
+See README_CUBEENGINE.txt In addition AssaultCube contains code from pCube (Cube pro mod) and Sauerbraten (Cube successor) and other sources.

 AssaultCube Authors